 Tel.: +49 911231 8545

-It is mandatory for students to take out either public health insurance (students <30 years) e.g. AOK, DAK, Barmer GEK, Techniker Krankenkasse, etc. or private health insurance (students >30 years) e.g. Mawista, Care Concept, Care Med.
+It is mandatory for students to take out either public health insurance (students <30 years) e.g. AOK, DAK, Barmer, Techniker Krankenkasse etc. or private health insurance (students >30 years) e.g. Mawista, Care Concept, Care Med.

 Monthly fees for compulsory insurance for students in Germany are about €85.

-To take out health insurance, take the following documents to the company where you would like to take out health insurance:
+To take out health insurance, bring the following documents to the insurance company of your choice: